captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## JOAN:
-No. What?
-Your dad???
-Oh my god.
+No, what??
+Your *dad???* Oh my god.
 Are you okay?

 ---